Equal-Vote/star-server/docs/contributions/Infrastructure/2_devops_local_setup.md

 # DevOps Onboarding

-Here's how you get setup for Devops development on your loca machine
+Here's how you get setup for Devops development on your local machine

 ## Repos